Meditation

 Consider a sound that appears for only a moment— be it the creaking of a door, or a beeper going off.
 This sound exists for only an imperceptibly small moment.
 It doesn't stay past the point where it's sounding anymore.
 We simply observe them as they come, and then they are promptly gone.
 While meditating, we should strive to treat invading thoughts in much the same way— we observe them as they arise, but don't dwell on them.

 Any sensory object is an object of mindful meditation.
 We only use the breath because it is something that is with us at all times.
-In actuality, any sensation can be used as an object of meditation, be it sound, smell, sensation etc.
+In actuality, any object arising in consciousness can be used as an object of meditation, be it sound, smell, sensation etc.